tinyplex/tinybase/site/guides/01_the_basics/1_getting_started.md

 # Getting Started

-This guide gets up you up and running quickly with TinyBase.
+This guide gets you up and running quickly with TinyBase.

 It is not intended to be a detailed introduction to installing JavaScript build- and run-time environments!
 It assumes that you have (or know how to have) a